tdegeus/bash_ext/README.md

 The move command, but allow regular expression.
 This allows one to partly rename a batch of files.

+## `rm_regex`

+The remove command, but allow regular expression.
+This allows one to selectivity remove a batch of files.

+## `cp_regex`

+The copy command, but allow regular expression.
+This allows one to selectivity copy a batch of files.

 ## `rm_build`

 Remove some common temporary build files.
 The user is prompted before actual removal.